12 Foolproof Steps to Create Python Package [Tutorial]

 python_version = "3.9"

-Sometimes, you may need to use third-party libraries that have their own dependencies.
-It's essential to ensure that these nested dependencies don't conflict with each other.
+There are times when you have to use outside libraries that already have dependencies.
+It’s very important to make sure that the embedded dependencies do not clash with each other.

-Suppose the validators package you are using requires a specific version of another package called six.
-You would need to ensure that if your package also relies on six, both dependencies require the same version.
-If not, you'll have to decide which version is essential for your package and possibly look for alternatives to conflicting packages.
+For example, if the validators package requires a certain version of another package called six.
+You’ll need to make sure that if your package also needs six, both dependencies require the exact same version.
+If they don’t, you’ll have to decide which version is crucial and possibly find other packages that won’t interfere with each other.

 pip3 show validators